mixxxdj/manual/source/chapters/advanced_topics.rst

    Indicates, depending on the play direction, how the player is currently positioned to the closest beat.

    An LED controlled by beat_active can be used for beat matching or for finding a beat using jog or control vinyl.
+   .. note:: The rate of beat events can be very high, in case of fractional loops (e.g. 1/32).
+You should test if your controller is capable to process this update rate.
+If not inhibt the beat indication for short loops depending on the value of `[ChannelN],beatloop_size`.

    ===== ================== =============================================================================================
    Value Play direction     Position
    ===== ================== =============================================================================================
-   +1    Forward            Set at a beat
-   -1    Reverse            Set at a beat
-    0                       Set when play direction changes or +-20% of the distance to the previous/next beat is reached
+    0                       Set when play direction changes or +-20% of the distance to the previous/next beat is reached 1    Forward            Set at a beat
+    2    Reverse            Set at a beat
    ===== ================== =============================================================================================

    :range: real number, read-only
    :feedback: None

-   .. versionadded:: 1.10.0
+   .. versionadded:: 1.10.0 (Reverse indication added in 2.4.0)

 .. mixxx:control:: [ChannelN],beatjump